techno-tim/techno-broadlink/README.md

 # techno-broadlink

-A Docker container for Broadlink devices that hosts a Web API and a UI to send commands locally.
+A Docker container for BroadLink devices that hosts an HTTP Web API and a UI to send commands to devices on your local network.

 For instructions, please see https://www.youtube.com/watch?v=4MJW29mR-Xc

 ## Device Support

 I have tested this with an RM3 and RM4.
-In thoery, all devices listed [here](https://github.com/mjg59/python-broadlink/blob/master/broadlink/__init__.py) should work.
+In theory, all devices listed [here](https://github.com/mjg59/python-broadlink/blob/master/broadlink/__init__.py) should work.

 ## Usage